tldr-pages/tldr/pages/linux/pihole.md

 # pihole

-> Terminal interface for the Pi-Hole ad-blocking DNS server.
+> Terminal interface for the Pi-hole ad-blocking DNS server.
 > More information: <https://pi-hole.net>.

 - Check the Pi-hole daemon's status: